-A special power is one that permits the donee to appoint to a class that does not include himself, his estate, his creditors, or the creditors of his estate.
-If the class among whom the donee may appoint includes only specified persons but also includes himself, his estate, his creditors, or the creditors of his estate, the power is general rather than special.
+A special power generally is one that permits the donce to appoint to a class that does not include himself, his estate, his creditors, or the ereditors of his estate.
+If the class among whom the donee may appoint includes only specified persons but also includes himself, his estate, his creditors, or the creditors of his estate, the power to that extent is general rather than special.

-Subdivision (b) is included to make clear that a power of appointment may be general as to part of the appointive property and special as to the rest.
+Subdivision (e) is included to make clear that a power of appointment may be general as to part of the appointive property and special as to the rest.
 Thus, where A devises property to B for life and at B's death to be distributed, one-half to any person B by will directs, and one-half to C, D, or E as B by will directs, B has a general testamentary power as to one-half the property and a special testamentary power as to the remaining one-half.

 Section 1381.3.
-"Testamentary" and "presently exercisable" powers of appointment
+"Testamentary" and "presently exercisable" powers of appointment it is exercisable only by a will.

-1381.3. (a) A power of appointment is "testamentary" if it is exercisable only by a will.
+1381.3. (a) A power of appointment is "testamentary" if